Placement Testing FAQ

 Is the placement test required?

-Usually.
-The placement test is used to decide which classes students need to start with, so almost everyone needs to take it.
+Usually, but not always.
+The placement tests are used to decide which classes students need to start with, so almost everyone needs to take them.
 However, sometimes there are other factors that are considered.
 For instance, if you have attended another college and have transferred your transcripts of classes, or if you have Advanced Placement (AP) credit, this can affect your placements.
 There are many options, so please check this list to see if you can use any earlier tests or work for your placement in English and math.

 Generally, if you have taken English 101 or higher at another college, you do not need to take the English test.
 If you have taken college–level Math (100 or higher) in the last three years, you probably do not need the Math test.
 However, there are exceptions and you should check with the Admissions Office.

-Can I use assessment scores from another college?
+Can I use assessment tests from another college?

 How do I transfer my scores to Seattle Central?

 You will need to request a copy of your scores be sent to Seattle Central.
 If you have sent transcripts, do not assume that any test scores you have will be on it.
 They usually must be requested separately.

 You can bring them in person to the Testing Office or have them sent by fax or mail.
 By fax: 206.934.3224.
 By mail: Seattle Central College/Testing, 1701 Broadway, BE1106, Seattle, WA, 98122.

 I will be attending Seattle Central, but currently live in another state.
 Can I take the test where I live?